dschrempf/skeria/README.md

     defaultDescription = "Interesting content."
     defaultKeywords = "Interesting keywords."

-    # Changes navbar background and link/accent colours.
-    theme = "theme-base-darkblue"

-    # Optional additional custom CSS file URL, will override other styles.
-    # customCSS = ""

     # Displays under the title, keep it short.
 You can use markdown here.
     tagline = "A collection of articles about Linux, Emacs, coding and music."

-    # Text for the top menu link, which goes the root URL for the site (default=Blog).
-    home = "Blog"

     # Navbar social links, these must be full URLs.
     github = ""